Monterey County AVA Video

 But how many consumers and members of the industry are aware of the breadth and depth of Monterey County’s wine appellations?
 Until now, no single marketing piece captured and fully explained the diversity of the county’s nine distinct AVAs.
 The county’s AVAs are Monterey, Carmel Valley, Santa Lucia Highlands, Arroyo Seco, San Antonio Valley, San Bernabe, San Lucas, Chalone and Hames Valley.

-The video explores the particular microclimates, soil characteristics and topography that distinguish each American Viticultural Area (AVA) and make them ideal for growing certain varietals, be it Chardonnay, Riesling and Pinot Noir in the Santa Lucia Highlands, or Cabernet Sauvignon, Merlot and Syrah in the Hames Valley.
+In this video, Full Steam Marketing & Design explores the particular microclimates, soil characteristics and topography that distinguish each American Viticultural Area (AVA) and make them ideal for growing certain varietals, be it Chardonnay, Riesling and Pinot Noir in the Santa Lucia Highlands, or Cabernet Sauvignon, Merlot and Syrah in the Hames Valley.
 Growers and winemakers from each area describe their AVA’s special characteristics and how they translate into the wine grown and made there.
 The video was shot over a 10-month period so that each growing season was represented.